-Has your business been considering the many benefits of an LED Retrofit, but has been held up on the up front costs associated with it?
+Has your business been considering the many benefits of an LED retrofit?
+Are you held up on the up front costs associated with it?
 If so, lighting as a service may be an option worth considering.
 The lighting industry has been moving in this direction and expects to do so for years to come.

 What is lighting as a service (LaaS)?

-Lighting as a service is an all-inclusive subscription-based pricing model geared at making LED lighting a potential option for any business owner, facility manager or service manager.
+Lighting as a service is an all-inclusive subscription-based pricing model geared at making LED lighting an option for any business owner, facility manager, or service manager.
 This pay as you go model does not require any high up-front payment and instead breaks these costs out over time making it a much more affordable option.

 Instead of putting up capital investment for a lighting upgrade at the beginning of your project, you can turn the investment into an operating expense for the company.
 With only a portion of the money you save on reduced energy bills, you budget a monthly expense payment for your lighting.
 It’s effectively a way to get the advantage of the lighting upgrade you’ve been considering and potentially making it cash-flow positive from day one.